Latest News in Developing CCP

-We continue to make progress on the final CCP/EIS with plans to release it in late November 2016.
+We continue to make progress on the final CCP/EIS with plans to release this winter.
 The final CCP/EIS will go out for a 30-day review period, in large part, to allow people who submitted comments a chance to see how we responded to their comments, including what changes were made to the Service-preferred alternative C.

 Similar to the draft plan, with the final plan's release, we will publish a Federal Register Notice announcing its availability for the 30-day review, make extensive media contacts, send an announcement via our mailing list, and post the document on our website.

 After the 30-day review period, a final proposal will be sent to our Director (who is responsible for approving new or major refuge expansions) and to our Regional Director (who is responsible for approving all other aspects of refuge CCPs).
 The final decision will be documented in a Record of Decision (ROD).
 The availability of the ROD will be announced in the Federal Register, sent to our media contacts, shared via our mailing list, and posted on our website.

 Additional Public Information Session on CCP Planned for New Hampshire on May 3, 2016

 We have accepted an invitation to participate in an open house hosted by the New Hampshire Timberland Owners Association and the New Hampshire Chapter of The Nature Conservancy.
 Refuge staff will be on-hand to present details of the Conte Refuge draft plan and answer questions.
 More details are provided here.

 Public Comment Period on Draft CCP/EIS Completed